nion-software/nionswift/docs/user_interface.rst

 Image Calibrations
 ++++++++++++++++++
+When an image is selected, the calibrations subsection of the inspector panel will show variables specific to an image.

 .. image:: graphics/inspector_calibrations_subsection_image.png
     :width: 321
     :alt: Inspector Calibrations Subsection with Image Selected

-When an image is selected, use the calibrations subsection to
+With an image selected, use the calibrations subsection to

 * Change the offset, scale, and units on the y and x axes.
 The default units for images is nanometers (nm).